Acacia karroo (= Vachellia karroo) is a very hardy, semi-deciduous, fast-growing and drought-resistant tree.

 The edible fruit attracts birds to the garden.

-Acacia burkei is a hardy, deciduous, medium sized Acacia that has attractive, large round leaflets.
+Acacia burkei (=Senegalia burkei) is a hardy, deciduous, medium sized Acacia that has attractive, large round leaflets.

-Spikes of white flowers from October to January are followed by bright red pods.
+Spikes of white flowers from October to January are followed by bright red seed pods.

 Metarungia pubinervia is a hardy, deciduous to semi-deciduous, fast growing, medium or large sized shrub with attractive, large, almost quilted, dark green leaves.